whatsapp email

 How much celery juice should I drink per day for skin?

 200 to 250ml daily is sufficient.
 More does not proportionally increase the skin benefit and very large daily quantities can cause digestive discomfort.
-Consistency over weeks matters more than volume per serving.
+Consistency matters more than volume per serving.

 How long does celery juice take to work for skin?